Bayesian Analysis of the Neutron Star Equation of State and Model Comparison: Insights from PSR J0437+4715, PSR J0614+3329, and Other Multi-Physics Data: EQUATION OF STATE MODELS

 \subsection{Speed-of-Sound (CS)}

-We employ the speed-of-sound ($c_s$) parameterization of Tews \textit{et al.}~\cite{Tews:2018kmu}, which assumes a continuous evolution of $c_s$ at neutron-star densities.
-Up to twice saturation density ($2\rho_0$), the EoS remains relatively soft with small $c_s$, but sustaining $M_{\rm max} > 2 M_\odot$ requires significant stiffening at higher densities.
-This disfavors strong first-order phase transitions above $2 \rho_0$, where new degrees of freedom would induce discontinuities in the energy density~\cite{Alford:2013aca}.
-Instead, a continuous $c_s$ behavior is favored, consistent with hydrostatic equilibrium requiring monotonically increasing pressure.
-Beyond the transition density $\rho_{\rm tr}=0.34\,\mathrm{fm}^{-3}$, we impose causality ($c_s^2 \leq c^2$) and the conformal limit ($c_s^2/c^2 \to 1/3$).
-In practice, for $\rho < \rho_{\rm tr}$ we use the $n/3$ expansion [Eqs.~(\ref{n3E}, \ref{n3J})], while for $\rho > \rho_{\rm tr}$ the speed-of-sound model provides a smooth and causal extension of the EoS to high densities.
+We employ the speed-of-sound (CS) parameterization of Tews \textit{et al.}~\cite{Tews:2018kmu}.
+This assumption is consistent with hydrostatic equilibrium, which requires a monotonically increasing pressure.
+We adopt the transition density $\rho_{\rm tr} = 0.34\,\mathrm{fm}^{-3}$ to apply the $\chi$EFT constraint, ensuring consistency with other models for comparison.
+Beyond the $\rho_{\rm tr}$, we impose causality ($c_s^2 \leq c^2$) and the conformal limit ($c_s^2/c^2 \to 1/3$).
+In practice, for $\rho < \rho_{\rm tr}$ we use the $n/3$ expansion [Eqs.~(\ref{n3E}, \ref{n3J})], while for $\rho > \rho_{\rm tr}$ the speed-of-sound model provides a smooth and causal extension of the EoS to high densities,

-\bea \frac{c_s^2}{c^2} &=& \frac{1}{3} - c_1 exp\left[{-\frac{(\rho-c_2)^2}{n_b^2}}\right] + h_p exp\left[-\frac{(\rho-n_p)^2}{w_p^2}\right]\nonumber\\ && \left[1 + erf(s_p \frac{\rho-n_p}{w_p})\right]. \eea where \(h_p\) determines the peak height or maximum value of the speed of sound, while the position \(n_p\) specifies the density at which it occurs.
+\bea \frac{c_s^2}{c^2} &=& \frac{1}{3} - c_1 exp\left[{-\frac{(\rho-c_2)^2}{n_b^2}}\right] + h_p exp\left[-\frac{(\rho-n_p)^2}{w_p^2}\right]\nonumber\\ && \left[1 + erf(s_p \frac{\rho-n_p}{w_p})\right], \eea where \(h_p\) determines the peak height or maximum value of the speed of sound, while the position \(n_p\) specifies the density at which it occurs.
 The width of the curve is controlled by the parameters \(w_p\) and \(n_b\), and the shape (or skewness) is set by the parameter \(s_p\).
 For a given value of \(n_b\), the coefficients \(c_1\) and \(c_2\) are fixed by requiring continuity of both the speed of sound and its derivative at the transition density \(\rho_{\rm tr}\).
 The parameters \(n_b\), \(h_p\), \(n_p\), \(w_p\) and \(s_p\) are sampled from uniform distributions, as listed in Table~\ref{tab1:prior}.